 - Women’s Vitality Latte

 One of the easiest and most delicious ways to support ojas is by adding Chyavanprash to your diet.
 Our Chyavanprash is based on a traditional Ayurvedic formula that has been used for millennia to strengthen and rejuvenate the body, support proper function of the immune system, and provide the essential building blocks of ojas!

 There are many simple ojas-building practices that you can begin to work into your daily routine.
 Along with the ones listed here, think about the things in your life that create a sense of comfort, ease, and bliss—things like getting out into nature, listening to relaxing music, or spending time with loved ones.

 - Abhyanga.
-This is the ancient ayurvedic practice of self-massage with oil.
-When looking to build ojas, this luxurious oil massage is recommended on a daily basis.
+This is the ancient Ayurvedic practice of self-massage with oil.
+When looking to build ojas, this luxurious herbal oil massage is recommended on a daily basis.
 But even performing abhyanga a few times a week will work wonders to nourish the tissues, calm the nervous system, support the health of the lymph, and promote a sense of overall comfort and well-being.